Published: January 21, 2021

 But now that I have a few months under my belt, I can say with confidence that Envano is not one of those jobs.
 Envano has been the perfect place for me to start my career.
 Here’s why.

 As cliche as it sounds, people truly want to see you succeed here.
 I often think of a quote I heard in the interview process that embodies this idea:

 “I love seeing our people succeed.
 It’s exciting to see them develop in their role and grow as people, whether that be taking on new responsibilities, getting a promotion, or even getting married or buying a new car.” — Ruth Sauter, CFO

-While I haven’t got married or bought a new car, I’ve definitely grown as a person and taken on more responsibilities than I would have guessed.
-Even with the awkwardness of starting remote, my coworkers have graciously offered me the training, guidance and advice I need to succeed.
+While I haven’t gotten married or purchased a new car, I’ve definitely grown as a person and taken on more responsibilities than I would have guessed.
+Even with the awkwardness of starting remotely, my coworkers have graciously offered me the training, guidance and advice I need to succeed.